Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

-It is easy to see that if a vector is mean $m$-irregular for some $m\in\bbn$ then it is also mean semi-irregular.
-The following result reveals that any mean semi-irregular vector is an accumulation point of the set of mean $m$-irregular vectors for some $m\in\bbn$.
+The following result reveals that any absolutely mean semi-irregular vector is an accumulation point of the set of absolutely mean $m$-irregular vectors for some $m\in\bbn$.

 \begin{prop} Let $T\in L(X)$.
-Then the set of mean $m$-irregular vectors for some $m\in\bbn$ is dense in the set of mean semi-irregular vectors. \end{prop} \begin{proof} Let $y$ be a mean semi-irregular vector.
+Then the set of absolutely mean semi-irregular vectors is contained in the closure of the set of absolutely mean $m$-irregular vectors for some $m\in\bbn$. \end{prop} \begin{proof} Let $y$ be an absolutely mean semi-irregular vector.
 There exists an increasing sequence $(n_k)_{k}$ of positive integers such that